starburstdata/starburst-terraform/README.md

 ___
 ## Environment and Deployment Details

-Each cloud deployment option will create the following infrastrcuture resources which are required to support the deployment:
+Each cloud deployment option will create the following infrastructure resources which are required to support the deployment:

 - A storage account (S3, ADLS or GCS)
-- A network VPC or VNet
+- A network VPC or VNet (On AWS & GCP you can turn this off and BYO VPC to the deployment)
 - A managed Kubernetes cluster (EKS, GKE or AKS)

 In addition, the user has the option to deploy these specific applications to the Kubernetes cluster: